-Applicants for a graduate certificate must have already earned an accredited baccalaureate degree and must meet the Graduate School of Theology Admissions Requirements.
+Applicants for a graduate certificate must have already earned an accredited baccalaureate degree and must meet the Northwest Nazarene Divinity School Admissions Requirements.

 Students must complete all requirements for each of their four courses, including mentoring reports.
-To familiarize students with our online Learning Management System, all certificate students complete the Graduate School of Theology's OnRamp Program Orientation, which can be completed at the student's own pace prior to their first course.
+To familiarize students with our online Learning Management System, all certificate students complete the Northwest Nazarene Divinity School's OnRamp Program Orientation, which can be completed at the student's own pace prior to their first course.
 While in the OnRamp Program Orientation course, students will complete a background check and the California Psychological Inventory (CPI).
 There will be a course fee associated with PRTH6000L Personal Development Lab to cover the costs associated with the background check and the CPI.